Julian24356/Tkinter-Calculator-GUI/README.md

 ## Description
 This is a basic calculator app made with python's tkinter module.
 It is based on the layout of the standard numpad keyboard.
-The NUMLK key was replaced with a "Clear" button
+The NUMLK key was replaced with a "Clear" button<br/>
 ![Calculator_GUI](https://github.com/user-attachments/assets/10b8632e-bb6f-4cf0-9cd7-a90da914d9b8)

 ## Credits